reddevill007/System-Design-Simplified/README.md

    - **Growing Phase**: Locks are acquired, but none are released.
    - **Shrinking Phase**: Locks are released, but no new locks are acquired.
 3. **Deadlocks May Happen**:
-   - If Transaction A waits for a lock held by Transaction B, and Transaction B waits for a lock held by Transaction A, they're stuck!
+   - If Transaction A waits for a lock held by Transaction B, and Transaction B waits for a lock held by Transaction A, they’re stuck!
    - Databases detect and resolve deadlocks by aborting one transaction.

 ---